Doctor of Pharmacy

 4. Utilize medication-use-systems, drug and health information, and other technologies.

-5. Engage in the promotion of public health through pharmacy services
+5. Promote public health through education and/or pharmacy services

 6. Demonstrate Effective Communication Skills